coq-tactician/coq-tactician.github.io/content/api/introduction.md

 <img src="/images/web-example.svg" alt="Web example" style="display:block; margin-left: auto; margin-right: auto" width="90%"/>

 A zoomed-out view of the graph is visualized on the top of this page.
 This graph contains all information encoded in Coq's Prelude.
+See the [paper](https://arxiv.org/abs/2401.02950) for details on the construction of the graph.

 Communication with agents happens through the [Cap'n Proto](https://capnproto.org) serialization format and remote procedure calling